 This will be my new go-to whenever avocados are on sale.
 Who needs toast?

 Even with my triumphs this week, I quickly learned the true rule #1 to Paleo: don’t buy anything prepackaged!
 Now obviously, it can get complicated when you combine anyone’s schedule with the expectation of relying on fresh produce and homemade meals for sustenance.
 I had to adjust to the idea of pre-planning all of my meals so I knew that I would be fed each day.

 Not all of my homemade meals tasted great….or even tasted like anything at all.
 Thankfully, I had a cold for a few days, so even if I had had a golden grilled cheese sandwich on my plate, it would’ve tasted the same as these veggie-infused salmon patties.

 The hardest part of all may have been choosing to say, “no” to certain things.
 To all of my celiac friends who have to say no, I feel for you.
 If we are ever dining together, please tell me that Olive Garden just doesn’t work!

 Next week, I may be tackling the impossible: eating like Zach.
-His impressive weight loss a few years ago has me excited to try it, but I’m a little worried the Zach grumpiness will come with it as well.
+His impressive weight loss a few years ago by using a fat burner for men has me excited to try it, but I’m a little worried the Zach grumpiness will come with it as well.